digidem/osm-p2p-db/README.md

 Get a document as `cb(err, docs)` by its OSM `id`.

 `docs` is an object mapping hyperlog hashes to current document values.
+If a document has been deleted, it will only have the properties `{ id: <osm-id>,
+version: <osm-version>, deleted: true}`.

 The options `opts` are passed to the underlying [hyperkv][4] instance.